-We now turn to consideration of the suggestion made earlier that literacy is differentially reinforced over the life course because of the kind of work people do.
-Some work requires the manipulation of symbols-reading and writing (and also computing)-much more than does other work.
-A large fraction of the work that professionals, managers, and clerical workers do involves handling written materials, but this is much less true of manual workers and farmers.
-Thus, we might expect that the level of literacy at school-leaving age would be reinforced and enhanced over the life course for nonmanual workers but would, if anything, decline for manual workers.
-As a simple test of this hypothesis, I consider those currently employed (as of the survey date); this reduces the sample size from 5,962 to 4,768 since some people are in school, waiting for work, keeping house, retired, or not in the labor force for other reasons.
-For those with a job, I extend Model 5 of Table 8.5 by adding a distinction between nonmanual and manual workers at the time of the survey, age at the time of the survey, and the interaction between the two variables.
+waiting for work, keeping house, retired, or not in the labor force for other reasons.
+For those with a job, I extend Model 5 of Table 5 by adding a distinction between nonmanual and manual workers at the time of the survey, age at the time of the survey, and the interaction between the two variables.
 The interaction term allows both the slope and the intercept of the relationship between literacy and type of work (nonmanual vs. manual) to vary with age.
-The coefficients of the model are not reported since they differ little from those in Table 8.5, Model 5.
-However, in Figure 8.3, the relationship between age and literacy for nonmanual and manual workers is shown when all the remaining variables in Model 5 of Table 8.5 are set at their means.
-Inspecting Figure 8.3, it is evident that among equally well educated people with equally well educated fathers, equal family cultural capital, the same gender, the same residential status, and the same type of place of residence at age 14, there is no difference in the level of literacy of nonmanual and manual workers among those age 20.
+I have not reported the coefficients of the model since they differ little from those in Table 5, Model 5.
+However, in Fig. 4 I show the relationship between age and literacy for nonmanual and manual workers when all the remaining variables in Table 5, Model 5 are set at their mean.
+Inspecting the graph, it is evident that among equally well educated people with equally well educated fathers, equal family cultural capital, the same gender, the same residential status, and the same type of place of residence at age 14, there is no difference in the level of literacy of nonmanual and manual workers among those age 20.
 However, among nonmanual workers the level of literacy increases substantially as age increases, while among manual workers the level of literacy decreases as age increases.

-This result makes it tempting to attribute the change in literacy with age as confirming the hypothesis that nonmanual work reinforces literacy over the life course while manual work suppresses it.
+This result makes it tempting to attribute the change in literacy with age as confirming the hypothesis that nonmanual work reenforces literacy over the life course while manual work suppresses it.
 Before accepting this conclusion, however, we need to rule out an alternative explanation-that the observed differences between those of different ages in 1996 simply reflect historical changes in China that result in differences among birth cohorts that remain constant over the life course.
-There are two reasonable possibilities: that schools have systematically improved or declined since the mid-1930s when our oldest cohorts first entered school until the date of the survey in 1996; or that a shift in the composition of the labor force-an increase in the percentage of workers who hold nonmanual jobs-causes the observed effects.
+There are two reasonable possibilities: that schools have systematically improved or declined since the mid 1930s when our oldest cohorts first entered school until the date of the survey in 1996; or that a shift in the composition of the labor force-an increase in the percentage of workers who hold nonmanual jobs-causes the observed effects.
 However, neither possibility is consistent with the pattern of results.
-If there were a decline in the quality of education, we would expect the level of literacy for each level of education to decline for successive cohorts (that is, increase with age) for both nonmanual and manual workers.
+If there were a decline in the quality of education (as some claim is true of the U.S., e.g. Alwin 1991; Glenn 1994; but see also the critique of this position by Wilson and Gove 1999 and the critiques and rejoinders that follow), we would expect the level of literacy for each level of education to decline for successive cohorts (that is, increase with age) for both nonmanual and manual workers.
 Similarly, if there were an increase in the quality of education, as might be expected in the long term given the sustained economic development of China since 1978, we would expect the level of literacy for each level of education to increase for successive cohorts (that is, decline with age) for both nonmanual and nonmanual workers.
 However, since the level of literacy diverges with increasing age for the two groups, overall changes in the quality of education in China over time cannot explain the pattern and there is no basis for positing a complex scenario in which the quality of education declined for nonmanual workers but improved for manual workers.